Tuesday, September 21, 2010

 Sage Lilac Single Raised Rib Crochet Blanket

-I made this blanket for my camper.
-I normally wouldn't put these colors togethor but I wanted the colors to match the camper.
+I made this Crochet Blanket for my camper.
+I normally wouldn't put these colors together but I wanted the colors to match the camper.
+My fav color is purple and the sage works well with them.

 I used a Single Raised Rib stitch (front post stitch) to make this blanket.
-I made 6 columns then sewed them side by side.
+I made 6 columns then sewed them by side.
 I can't make a blanket in 1 piece.
 It's just to heavy to keep flipping a blanket every time I'm done with a row.
-I made it to match the colors of my camper.
+I did make it extra long, made for a long twin.

 Hook Size: K